speechchemistry/corpus-phonetics/beavon-ham_and_kempton_2022/readme.md

-This publication is in press and the executable notebook version of the paper will be appearing here shortly.
+This publication is in press.
+The basic executable notebook is now included here but the rest of the resources will be appearing here shortly.